rohantilva/Google-Like-Question-Answering-System/README-solution.md

     * More positive data
 * MLP parameter adjustment
     * Need more ML knowledge to be able to completely optimize our MLP
+* Using a classifier that provides more continuous probability results
+    * Needed more time to train our logistic regression model; we could probably make this better

 ---